 - Conversions (current model)

 These columns can be helpful if you’ve just changed your attribution model and you want to get a sense of how it will affect your conversions data.
 You can compare these columns to your regular conversion tracking columns to see how your data would have differed if you had been using the attribution model that you’ve now selected.

-Like the regular 'Conversions' columns, these columns won’t include any conversion actions that you’ve chosen not to 'include in "Conversions"'.
+Like the regular “Conversions” columns, these columns won’t include any conversion actions that you’ve chosen not to include in “Conversions”.
 However, cross-device conversions are included by default.

-Bear in mind that these columns include data that isn’t affected by your attribution model selection, such as data from the Display Network.
+Keep in mind that these columns include data that isn’t affected by your attribution model selection, such as data from the Display Network.

 There may be differences in conversion data between your Attribution reports and the Campaigns page.
-This is due to differences in how conversions are counted across networks, the time of event, conversion sources and devices.
+This is due to differences in how conversions are counted across networks, time of event, conversion sources and devices.

 Attribution reports can help you estimate how changes to your attribution model might impact conversion reporting.
 Conversions in the Campaigns page can help you evaluate and optimise performance after you’ve changed your attribution model.
 You can also see past performance in Attribution reports by using the 'current model' columns.
 For a more detailed overview of how this type of reporting works, read About attribution reports.